vzsoares/tracks.biz-fullstack-test/README.md

 # tracks.biz-fullstack-test

 Hi reviewer, I kept this app intentionally simple (KISS) with minimal libraries and abstractions.
 In production, I’d introduce a clearer structure (e.g., MVC) and use TypeScript.
-I don’t have prior ClickHouse experience, so I focused on correctness for the SQL tasks.
-Batching feels less relevant for this single‑playlist fixture; it would be more useful with multiple playlists.
-I kept ingestion atomic; for batching, I’d likely use a buffered generator (yield) implementation.
+I don’t have prior ClickHouse experience, so it might have taken more time than usual for that.

 **What’s here**
 - Postgres schema with constraints and indexes (`db/postgres/schema.sql`)
 - Ingest CLI with idempotent upserts (`src/ingest.js`)
-- Fastify API with one raw-SQL endpoint (`src/api/*`)
+- Fastify API with two raw-SQL endpoint (`src/api/*`)
 - Unit + integration tests (Node’s built-in runner)
+- Clickhouse queries (`ch/*`)

 **Prereqs**
 - Node `v20` (see `.nvmrc`)